89luca89/distrobox/README.md

 ![Screenshot from 2021-12-19 22-29-08](https://user-images.githubusercontent.com/598882/146691460-b8a5bb0a-a83d-4e32-abd0-4a0ff9f50eb7.png)

-Personally I just bind `Ctrl-Alt-T` to the Distrobox profile and `Super+Enter` to the Host profile.
+Personally, I just bind `Ctrl-Alt-T` to the Distrobox profile and `Super+Enter` to the Host profile.

-For other terminals there are similar features (profiles) or  you can setup a dedicated shortcut to launch a terminal directly in the distrobox
+For other terminals, there are similar features (profiles) or  you can set up a dedicated shortcut to launch a terminal directly in the distrobox

 # Authors